Homoclinic intersections for geodesic flows on convex spheres: Introduction

 \section{Introduction}

-Let $f:M\to M$ be a diffeomorphism on a closed manifold $M$, $p$ be \emph{hyperbolic} periodic point of period $n$, and $W^{s,u}(p)$ be the stable and unstable manifolds of $p$.
+Let $f:M\to M$ be a diffeomorphism on a closed manifold $M$, $p$ be a \emph{hyperbolic} periodic point of period $n$, and $W^{s,u}(p)$ be the stable and unstable manifolds of $p$.
 A point $x\in W^s(p)\cap W^u(q)$ is called a \emph{heteroclinic intersection} (a \emph{homoclinic intersection} if $q=p$).
-The intersection $W^s(p)\cap W^u(q)$ at $x$ is said to be \emph{transverse} if $T_xW^s(p)\oplus T_xW^u(q)=T_xM$.
-Transverse homoclinic intersection plays an important role in the birth of the concept {\it Dynamical Systems}.
-The complexity caused by transverse homoclinic intersections made Poincar\'e once to believe such phenomenon can not exist in nature.
-Later in \cite{Poin}, Poincar\'e described the first geometric picture that every transverse homoclinic intersection is accumulated by infinitely many other homoclinic points, and this mechanism generates various complicated dynamical behaviors.
+The intersection $W^s(p)\cap W^u(q)$ at $x$ is said to be \emph{transverse} if $T_xW^s(p)+ T_xW^u(q)=T_xM$.
+Transverse homoclinic intersections play an important role in the birth of the concept {\it Dynamical Systems}.
+The complexity caused by transverse homoclinic intersections made Poincar\'e once to believe such phenomenon cannot exist among the solutions of the $n$-body problem (see \cite{Dia}, or Page 167 of \cite{Mei}).
+Later in \cite{Poin}, Poincar\'e described the first geometric picture that every transverse homoclinic intersection is accumulated by infinitely many other homoclinic intersections, and this mechanism generates various complicated dynamical behaviors.
 The study of transverse homoclinic intersections was developed by Birkhoff \cite{Bir35} and then by Smale \cite{Sma65}.
-The geometric model, now called {\it Smale horseshoe}, gives a symbolic coding of the dynamics around a transverse homoclinic intersection, and paves the way for a systematic study of general dynamical systems with some hyperbolicity.
+The geometric model, now called {\it Smale horseshoe}, gives a symbolic coding of the dynamics around a transverse homoclinic intersection, and paves the way for a systematic study of dynamical systems with some hyperbolicity.

+In this paper, we study the existence of homoclinic intersections for the geodesic flows on $2$-sphere $S^2$.
+Given a Riemannian metric $g$ on $S^2$, let $K_g(x)$ be the Gauss curvature at $x$ for each $x\in S^2$. \begin{definition} A Riemannian metric $g$ on $S^2$ is said to be {\it convex}, if its Gauss curvature satisfies $K_g(x)>0$ for all $x\in S^2$.
+Then a sphere $(S^2,g)$ is said to be {\it convex} if the metric $g$ is convex. \end{definition}

+\begin{remark} Weyl conjectured in 1916 that for each convex sphere $(S^2,g)$, there exists a smooth and isometric embedding $(S^2,g)\hookrightarrow \bR^3$.
+This conjecture was proved independently by Pogorelov \cite{Pog} and Nirenberg \cite{Nir}.
+Therefore, each convex sphere $(S^2,g)$ is the boundary of a smooth convex body in $\bR^3$. \end{remark}